oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 Commands are the recommended way to add behavior on the calculator, as they provide a particular meaning.
-Each plugins can then expose their particular commands, or simply link to existing ones.
+Each plugins can then expose their particular commands, or link to existing ones.
 The calculator `board` is also defining standard commands, like the general purpose cleaning commands or the execute computation one.
 The list of known commands will be detailed later in this doc.

 ### API
 The calculator `board` is the main component, exposing the essential API to